 - In the Hood: Seth the vampire wears a hoodie.
 He pulls down the hood to dramatic music after parking the van near Victor's house.

-- Jurisdiction Friction: Dean insists the Sheriff calls off the APB and give them the security footage, while pretending to be an FBI agent.
+- Jurisdiction Friction: Dean insists the Sheriff call off the APB and give them the security footage while pretending to be an FBI agent.

 with a federal investigation.
-Now I suggest you cooperate, call off your APB, or you're going to find yourself in a world or hurt.
+Now I suggest you cooperate, call off your APB, or you're going to find yourself in a world of hurt.

 - Just a Kid: Dean wants to protect Krissy and the other teenagers from a hunter's life.